-- Each TRA will begin with six or seven (7) questions asking you to identify, and/or to answer a basic question regarding, one or more of the terms & names identified in the reading guide for each three-week period.
+- Each TRA will begin with six (6) questions asking you to identify, and/or to answer a basic question regarding, one or more of the terms & names identified in the reading guide for each three-week period.
 These

-- Each TRA will also contain three or four (3-4) questions asking you to
+- Each TRA will also contain four (4) questions asking you to

 (a) identify the title, composer, and historical period of the source for two unidentified passages drawn from the required primary sources assigned for each two-week unit; as well as